norswap/norswap.github.io/.factory/posts/2016-07-23-0-peace-of-mind.md

 >
 > Zen Buddhists talk about "just sitting," a meditative practice in which the idea
 > of a duality of self and object does not dominate one's consciousness.
 What I'm
-> talking about here in motorcyele maintenance is ``just fixing,'' in which the
+> talking about here in motorcycle maintenance is "just fixing," in which the
 > idea of a duality of self and object doesn't dominate one's consciousness.
 When
 > one isn't dominated by feelings of separateness from what he's working on, then
 > one can be said to "care" about what he's doing.
 That is what caring really is,